Cal Raleigh Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.74 team ERA ranks fourth among all MLB pitching staffs.
+- The Yankees have a 3.70 team ERA that ranks third among all league pitching staffs.

-- Yankees pitchers combine to give up 79 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- The Yankees rank 14th in baseball in home runs allowed (79 total, 1.1 per game).

+- Brito gets the call to start for the Yankees, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.